serverless/blog/posts/2017-04-04-python-eve-mongodb-serverless-aws-rest-api.md

 # Conclusion

 Python EVE and MongoDB enhanced with Serverless is an awesome bundle for REST API development.
 You can further enhance the REST API with more additions such as Adding **Authentication** , **OAuth2**, **Swaggger** documentation and even more.
-You can find more resources [on GitHub](https://github.com/pyeve).
+Check out more resources [on GitHub](https://github.com/pyeve).